-18That said, researchers have used the SEC Climate Disclosure Search tool, which looks for prespecified keywords in SEC filings, to develop a measure for climate risk (Berkman, Jona, and Soderstrom (2019)).
+18That said, researchers have used the SEC Climate Disclosure Search tool, which looks for prespecified keywords in SEC filings, to develop a measure of climate risk (Berkman, Jona, and Soderstrom (2019)).

-19Details, including how we define the set of initial bigrams, are presented in Internet Appendix A.
+19Details, including how we define the set of initial bigrams, are presented in Section I of the Internet Appendix.